PDMLab/http-problem/readme.md

 # Create problem+json documents  with Node.js

-`problem-json` is a small library that allos you to create `problem+json` documents according to [RFC 7808](https://tools.ietf.org/html/rfc7807).
+`httpproblem` is a small library that allos you to create `problem+json` documents according to [RFC 7808](https://tools.ietf.org/html/rfc7807).

 ## Installation

 ```
-npm install --save-dev problem-json
+npm install --save-dev httpproblem
 ```

 ## Usage

-`problem-json` current supports these options:
+`httpproblem` current supports these options:

 * `type` (string) - A URI reference [[RFC3986](https://tools.ietf.org/html/rfc3986)] that identifies the problem type.
 * `title` (string) - A short, human-readable summary of the problem type.